CBG-Development/discord-bot/README.md

  - Token
  - Guild ID

-Third step create an `config.json` file at the project folder.
+Third step create an `.env` file at the project folder.
 Paste the information that you copied in the last step:

-    {
-	    "token":  "TOKEN",
-        "clientId":  "APPLICATION ID",
-        "guildId":  "GUILD ID"
-	}
+    DEBUG=false

+    DISCORD_TOKEN=YOURTOKEN
+    DISCORD_CLIENT_ID=APPID
+    DISCORD_GUILD_ID=GUILDID

 Start the app with